 LocationNobelstraße 10, 70569 Stuttgart, Germany

-From the architect.
+Text description provided by the architects.
 The Stuttgart Media University (HdM) can look forward to another office and lecture theatre building on the campus of the University of Stuttgart-Vaihingen.After two years of construction, the extension, designed by Stuttgart-based office Simon Freie Architekten, was officially inaugurated on 21 October.
 It has been used by lecturers and students since the beginning of the summer semester in March 2016.

 The four-storey cube, designed as a freestanding building, offers around 1,850 m2 of additional space, and thus much needed space relief, to the fast-growing university.
 In addition to generously designed seminar and project rooms, it also accommodates a lecture theatre, a photo studio, the further education centre and a so-called "creativity lab", which can be used for various functions.
 An attractive outdoor orientation is established through a west-facing outdoor area which can also be used as a “green classroom”.

 Apart from the concise cubic shape, the new lecture building is characterised by simple, timeless elegance.
 Its closed facades are designed to be load-bearing and consist of prefabricated concrete sandwich elements.
 The distinctive, large-format window openings with their uniform dimensions create transparency and at the same time ensure a bright, friendly learning environment.
 The large panes function as a shop window, so to speak - wide views into the surroundings and fragmentary insights into inner processes are equally possible.
 Wide, padded benches in the windows – the so-called “chill areas” – offer retreats and resting spaces.